DeepEM-Lab/training/README.md

 #### 1. Clone this repository ####
 > $ git clone https://github.com/DeepEM-Lab/training.git
+* You should see a new folder is being downloaded.
+> $ cd training
+* Nevigate to the training folder.

 #### 2. Create and checkout a new branch ####
 > $ git checkout -b [breanch name]